Internet-Draft | QUIC event definitions for qlog | November 2023 |

 The ecn_state_updated

-event indicates a progression in the ECN state machine as described in section
+event indicates a progression in the ECN state machine

 The token carried in an Initial packet can either be a retry token from a Retry